The Arcadian

-The Arcadian is an American science fiction feature film set in a post-apocalyptic world.
-Plot elements have not been revealed, but official press releases have stated, "The Arcadian" follows “The Lighthouse Keeper” on a story of revenge and redemption in a strange future world reminiscent of wild 1970s pop sci-fi.
-The visual world of The Arcadian is an homage to the work of underground illustrators while creating something that is both unique and distinct."
+The Arcadian is a 2011 American science fiction feature film set in a post-apocalyptic world.
+Official press releases stated, "The Arcadian" follows “The Lighthouse Keeper” on a story of revenge and redemption in a strange future world reminiscent of wild 1970s pop sci-fi.
+The visual world of The Arcadian is an homage to the work of underground illustrators while creating something that is both unique and distinct.